Zero-Based Budgeting: What It Is and How to Start

 1. Identify your total monthly income: Add up your paycheck, benefits, and any other monthly income sources to figure out your total financial resources.

 3. Prioritize essential expenses: Starting from scratch, allocate funds to crucial expenses first, like housing, utilities, and groceries.
-Ensure that your budget is realistic and achievable.
-Setting overly strict limits may set you up for frustration and failure.
+Make sure to keep your budget realistic and achievable.
+If you set up overly strict limits, you may end up feeling frustrated and unmotivated instead.

-4. Build emergency funds: The Consumer Financial Protection Bureau’s research indicates that almost 24% of consumers lack an emergency savings fund.
-Yet, having such a fund is crucial for providing financial security against unexpected events.
+4. Build emergency funds: The Consumer Financial Protection Bureau’s research shows that almost 24% of consumers lack an emergency savings fund.
+Yet, you will need these funds when to give you more security especially when you come face to face with unexpected events, like needing a car repair.
 Setting aside a substantial amount of money for emergencies can greatly enhance financial stability.

 50-30-20 budgeting rule